pagekite/upagekite/README.md

 # upagekite: MicroPython PageKite connector (for the ESP32)

+**WARNING:** This is ALPHA QUALITY CODE.
+Get in touch and have a chat
+             before using it for anything important!
+Here be dragons!

 This code makes it very easy to create simple web services in MicroPython and make them reachable from the wider Internet.